dmgutierrez/twitter-bot-detector/README.md

 A Transformed-based approach for encoding Twitter user Accounts.
 The model can be used to generate 256-dimensional embeddings from an input user account.
 This encoding can be employed in any Information Retrieval (IR) application.

+## Dataset

+To train the model, the following dataset was employed: [The Ultimate Twitter Human-Bot Dataset](https://www.kaggle.com/davidmartngutirrez/twitter-bots-accounts).

 ## Set up